Think twice before buying your flooring online!

-The internet has transformed how we educate ourselves and decide where to purchase the items we need.
-While buying online is a good option for certain products, the unique attributes of hardwood floors and important related installation considerations make online purchasing a bad choice that often leads to catastrophic results.
-Read below to better understand why purchasing your floors through a local, professional flooring dealer is critical for a successful project.
+The internet has transformed the way we educate ourselves and decide where to purchase the items we need.
+While buying online is a good option for certain products, the unique attributes of hardwood floors and important related installation considerations make online purchasing a bad choice, and it often leads to catastrophic results.
+Read below to better understand why purchasing your floors through a local and professional flooring dealer is critical for a successful project.

 The environment in your home dictates what type of floor can or cannot be used.
 Important factors include: changes in seasonal temperature and humidity in your local area, specific conditions at your site (for example, if the home is built into a hillside, sits close to a body of water, or gets lots of direct sunlight), what areas of the home will receive the flooring, and most importantly, the condition of your subfloor.
 Often there is subfloor preparation work that is needed before the wood floor is installed, and the scope of that work is dictated in part by the flooring choice going above it.
 It’s critical to have a local professional who is familiar with your area look at the home, assess the condition of the structure and subfloor, and make product recommendations accordingly.
 No one should tell you that a product is perfect for your home if they have not been to your home.

 Unlike some online retailers, established flooring professionals, both in sales and installation, live by their reputations.
 They are committed to steering customers in the right direction and doing the work correctly, as your satisfaction and later recommendation of their service is critical to the longevity of their business.
 They are also far more committed to working with you to solve any issues should they arise.
 Returning an unwanted floor to an online retailer can be a massive expense, and attempting to get their help on a failure is often met with resistance and/or unresponsiveness.
 They may be thousands of miles away behind a desk.
 They can’t come over and look at the problem for you.